a-bangk/JXA-Examples/README.md

 File names start with the App or library they are demonstrating.
 The exceptions are:

 * Investigate - scripts and features that do not work as expected
-* SA - Scripts demonstrating feature form the Standard Additions library
+* SA - Scripts demonstrating feature from Standard Additions library
 * Apple ref - copied from [Apple's own guides](https://developer.apple.com/library/archive/documentation/LanguagesUtilities/Conceptual/MacAutomationScriptingGuide/index.html#//apple_ref/doc/uid/TP40016239-CH56-SW1).